awsdocs/amazon-ecs-developer-guide/doc_source/container-metadata.md

 The full Amazon Resource Name \(ARN\) of the task that the container belongs to\.

 `TaskDefinitionFamily`
-The name of the task definitino family the container is using\.
+The name of the task definition family the container is using\.

 `TaskDefinitionRevision`
 The task definition revision the container is using\.